noahehall/theBookOfNoah/gcp/readme.md

           - information processing in applications that connect multiple data sources
         - search engine: finding information in documents
         - time series: time series data
-        - wide column storea: manage data that wont fit on one computer; aka column families, columnar databaes, column-oriented DBS
+        - wide column storea: manage data that wont fit on one computer; aka column families, columnar databases, column-oriented DBS
           - columns: related facts
-          - column families: groups of columns that have content and function similar to tables in a relational databae
+          - column families: groups of columns that have content and function similar to tables in a relational database
         - XML: native XML db or native XML dbms
           - data in xml format or varied copmlex formats like audio or video -

+# Best Practices
+  - Cloud Native Application Goals
+    - global reach
+    - scalability
+    - high availability
+    - security
+    - loosely coupled
+    - resiliency
+    - repeatable deployments
+    - strong build and release systems via infrastructure as code
+    - debugging, monitoring and performance-tuning are crucial for running robust applications
+  - understand your data storage needs to and storage options
+    - storage needs
+      - high volumes of flat structured data
+      - relational data
+      - multimedia
+      -

 # developing, deploying, and monitoring in the cloud
   - setting up your environment